tomaszsmaruj25/Twin-Delayed-DDPG-Implementation/README.md

 # Twin Delayed DDPG Implementation
-## Introduction
-A project made on the basis of a course on the Udemy platform:  [https://www.udemy.com/course/deep-reinforcement-learning/](https://www.udemy.com/course/deep-reinforcement-learning/).

-The entire project was made in Google Collab.
-The visualization of the results was created in the OpenAI Gym libraries.

-<img src="assets/Ant.gif" width="450" height="300">

-Ant - Average Reward over the Evaluation Step: 2414.343556

 ## Main Idea
-The aim of the project was to propose a control based on gain learning algorithms.
+The aim of the project was to propose a control based on reinforcement learning algorithm.
 I decided to implement an architecture that is an extension of the DDPG (Deep Deterministic Gradient Descent) algorithm, i.e. an architecture with an actor and a critic.
 The new architecture is called Twin-Delayed DDPG (TD3).
 Link to the article: [https://arxiv.org/pdf/1802.09477.pdf](https://arxiv.org/pdf/1802.09477.pdf).

+<img src="assets/Ant.gif" width="450" height="300">

+Ant - Average Reward over the Evaluation Step: 2414.343556

+## Sources and environment
+A project made on the basis of a course on the Udemy platform:  [https://www.udemy.com/course/deep-reinforcement-learning/](https://www.udemy.com/course/deep-reinforcement-learning/).
+The entire project was made in Google Collab.
+The visualization of the results was created in the OpenAI Gym libraries.

 ## Architecture
 <img src="assets/architecture.png" width="600" height="420">